 The importance of Sleep Consistency is something we’ve been talking about for a long time.
-It’s already highlighted in your weekly performance assessment and used to bring you more intelligent Sleep Need push notifications, and now you can also track it each day alongside the rest of your sleep metrics.
+It’s highlighted in your weekly performance assessment and used to bring you more intelligent Sleep Need push notifications, and you can also track it each day alongside the rest of your sleep metrics.

 What is Sleep Consistency?